For Introduction/Preface👈 go here (https://tombeetlebailey.wordpress.com/2018/09/17/50-years-in-the-making-intro-to-autobiography-r-d/)

 As I write about my life & family I recognize that what fashioned us together as a home was the combination of the two, not just a mom & a dad but this mom & this dad.
 In my dad’s 1970’s frame of mind things would only work if he worked a job outside the household & my mom worked inside the home.

 It was in 1975 (mid.
 1970’s) when my dad got a better job offer, & we were planning to move to Ohio (a li’l town called Strongsville).
 It was there some real mile stones were made.
-My oldest sister Collene graduated H.S. in Jacksonville and eloped.
+My oldest sister Collene graduated H.S. in Jacksonville, got married, and moved out.
 My sister Pauline was in middle school, about to start high school (grades 9-11) and I was promised a new dog & drum lessons after we moved.

 As I mentioned above, being so young I wasn’t fully aware of all the progressions toward adulthood & the responsibility my family members shouldered.
 My mom’s desire to work a job outside the house was increasing as we (her children) were all attending school and not at home all day.
 My Grandma (we called, “Gram”) still lived in Philadelphia, then with one of her sisters (Eve) & her nephew (Bill) since her husband (Pop Pop) died.
 Her adjustments to being a new widow weighed on my dad, & it was decided that my mom could go to work and “gram” could live in our home & take care of things there.